justinrmiller/faust-cassandra-weather-example/README.md

 This project is meant to demonstrate the capabilities of Faust and aiocassandra.

-For getting started with your own project, I recommend checking out the Faust cookiecutter project worked on by Marcos Schroh:
+For getting started with your own Faust project, I recommend also checking out the Faust cookiecutter project worked on by Marcos Schroh:

 https://github.com/marcosschroh/cookiecutter-faust